Deviations from universality in the fluctuation behavior of a heterogeneous complex system reveal intrinsic properties of components: The case of the international currency market: Discussion and Conclusion

 \section{Discussion and Conclusion}

 The work we report here underscores the importance of studying economic systems, especially financial markets, for gaining an understanding of the collective dynamics of heterogeneous complex systems.
 At the largest scale, such a system encompasses the entire world where the relevant entities are the different national economies interacting with each other through international trade and the foreign exchange market.
 The far-from-equilibrium behavior of this highly heterogeneous complex system has been investigated here by focusing on the fluctuations of exchange rates of the respective currencies.
 Understanding the overall features of this dynamics is crucially important in view of the human and social cost associated with large-scale disruptions in the system, as was seen during the recent 2008 world-wide economic crisis.
-It is with this aim in view that we have examined the occurrence of robust empirical features in the nature of the exchange rate fluctuations.

-Our results indeed show evidence for a universal signature in the dynamics of exchange rates, possibly the first such seen in macroeconomic phenomena.
-This is in contrast to microeconomic systems like individual financial markets where robust stylized facts such as the `inverse cubic law' has been established for some time.
-The `inverse square law' that we report here also has a fundamental distinction in that distributions characterized by CCDF exponents $\alpha \leq 2$ belong to the Levy-stable regime.
-By contrast, the logarithmic return distributions of equities and indices of financial markets that have exponent values around $3$ are expected to converge to a Gaussian form at longer time scales.
-It suggests that extreme events corresponding to sudden large changes in exchange rates, in particular for currencies belonging to emerging and frontier economies, should be expected more often in the the FOREX market compared to that in other financial markets, e.g., those dealing with equities.
-The `inverse square law' has recently been also reported in at least one other market, viz., that of Bitcoin in the initial period following its inception~\cite{Soumya2015}.
+Our results suggest a putative invariant signature in the dynamics of exchange rates, possibly the first such seen in macroeconomic phenomena.
+This is in contrast to microeconomic systems like individual financial markets where robust stylized facts such as the ``inverse cubic law" has been established for some time.
+The ``inverse square law" that we report here also has a fundamental distinction in that distributions characterized by CCDF exponents $\alpha \leq 2$ belong to the Levy-stable regime.
+By contrast, the logarithmic return distributions of equities and indices of financial markets that have exponent values around $3$ are expected to converge to a Gaussian form at longer time scales~\cite{Pan2008,Drozdz2003}.
+It suggests that extreme events corresponding to sudden large changes in exchange rates, in particular for currencies belonging to emerging and frontier economies, should be expected far more often compared to other financial markets.
+The ``inverse square law'' has recently been also reported in at least one other market, viz., that of Bitcoins in the initial period following its inception~\cite{Soumya2015}.
 We note that agent-based modeling of markets suggest that such a distribution can arise if market players are relatively homogeneous in their risk propensity~\cite{Vikram2011,Feng2012}.